 Cities face increasing pressure to meet trash-collection goals while simultaneously dealing with budget problems and strained resources.
 The burden on cities means a severe deficit when it comes to the necessary infrastructure like trash cans – particularly in areas where trash cans afford the only viable solution.

-It’s time we start bearing the responsibility for our own waste management by investing in proper trash can infrastructure both financially and politically.
+It’s past time for New York City’s bearing the responsibility for its waste management, investing in proper trash can infrastructure both financially and politically.

-We need better trash can policies if we want cleaner parks and neighborhoods for everyone.
+The city needs better trash can policies if we want cleaner parks and neighborhoods.
 Putting ample trash cans in public places would just be one step toward this goal, but frequent pickups are equally important.

 The Dirt on New York City is you.
 People believe they’re too busy to pick up after themselves

-New York City is an incredibly busy place, with people rushing off to work, hustling to make their subway train, and trying to squeeze in a few errands before dark.
+New York City buzzes with activity, people rushing off to work, hustling to their subway train, trying to squeeze in a few errands before dark.

-Everyone is too busy just trying to survive to think about the small things – like picking up after themselves.
+Some believe they’re too busy just thinking about the small things with nothing left for picking up after themselves.

-From coffee cups carelessly discarded on street corners and fast-food wrappers swirling in the breeze to overflowing garbage cans, it’s easy to feel compassion for those too busy or too overwhelmed by city life to pay attention to the litter around them.
+From coffee cups carelessly discarded on street corners and fast-food wrappers swirling in the breeze to overflowing garbage cans, it’s the result of a pre-occupied me-first culture coupled with lousy city management.

 And these days, we have a whole new category of waste: discarded face masks.

-Of course, this doesn’t excuse people from doing their share of the cleanup in our proudly packed (but sometimes disheveled) Big Apple.
+Of course, this doesn’t excuse people from doing their share of the cleanup in their packed (but sometimes disheveled) Big Apple.

-With so much at stake – from creating a pleasant atmosphere to protecting our beloved environment – it would be wonderful if New Yorkers could find even just a few moments to pick up after themselves and others.
+With so much at stake – from creating a pleasant atmosphere to protecting the environment – it would be wonderful if New Yorkers could scratch out a few moments to pick up after themselves.

 Small, regular shows of stewardship help set a positive example throughout the city.